jairjaramillo/EzCreate/README.md

 ## EzCreate

-EzStorage is a sJavascript tool that creates an HTML element, gives it a class, an id, and appends it to another HTML element.
+EzCreate is a sJavascript tool that creates an HTML element, gives it a class, an id, and appends it to another HTML element.

 ### Built With